 6.1.b.
 Is the Sponsor aware of possible registration activity related to this project?: Yes

 If yes please explain: Project may define new management frames (extending the existing IEEE 802.11 frame structure) to support its new features.
-These frames will include fields that contain 48-bit MAC addresses.
+These frames may include fields that contain 48-bit MAC addresses.
 It is not expected that any new namespaces for allocation under RAC control will be defined.

 7.1 Are there other standards or projects with a similar scope?: No